 "Ultimately, success depends on whether cloud service providers can assuage the concerns of users."

-According to the 2013 BMP report, 81 percent of German enterprises find cloud computing to be indispensable for process optimization.
+Cloud computing is indispensable for process optimization.
 Nevertheless, many issues must be considered before going ahead.
 A strong partner helps enterprises to analyze the opportunities and risks of cloud services.
 A strong partner ensures that, within the scope of their cloud transformation, customers comply with data protection laws, tax regulations, and audit requirements.
 A strong partner can tell his customers exactly in which country and in which data centers their data are located.
 Secure access and identity management are vital to control access to the data center and to the data stored there.
 This is imperative for establishing cloud security at this level.

 Cloud Security end-to-end